neo4j/neo4j-python-driver/docs/source/async_api.rst

 ==========================

 :class:`neo4j.AsyncDriver` is configured exactly like :class:`neo4j.Driver`
 (see :ref:`driver-configuration-ref`).
-The only differences are:
-* the async driver accepts an async custom resolver function, see :ref:`async-resolver-ref`.
+The only difference is that the async driver accepts an async custom resolver function:
-* the async driver accepts either a :class:`neo4j.api.BookmarkManager` object or a :class:`neo4j.api.AsyncBookmarkManager` as bookmark manager. see :ref:`async-bookmark-manager-ref`.

 .. _async-resolver-ref: